ajitonelsonn/TiDB_FAH_2024_Vlafaekai/README.md

 ## Deployment

-The frontend is currently deployed on Vercel and can be accessed via this link: [LAFAEK AI Prototype](https://lafaekaitidb.vercel.app/index.html).
+The landing page is currently deployed on Vercel and can be accessed via this link: [LAFAEK AI Landing Page](https://lafaekaitidb.vercel.app/index.html).

 ## Contribution